-Further increasing $\Delta$, we return to two-fluid coexistence with densities similar to those seen at low nonreciprocity [see Fig.~\ref{fig:twophase}(a)].
-However, unlike lower values of nonreciprocity, there is a sharp composition contrast between the coexisting fluids as shown in Fig.~\ref{fig:twophase}(b).
+Further increasing $\Delta$, will result in a return to two-fluid coexistence, with densities similar to those seen at low nonreciprocity [see Fig.~\ref{fig:twophase}(a)].
+However, unlike lower values of nonreciprocity, there is a sharp composition contrast between the coexisting fluids, as shown in Fig.~\ref{fig:twophase}(b).
 Intriguingly, the dense fluid [again adopting a spherical morphology, see Fig.~\ref{fig:phasediagram}(c)] is nearly entirely comprised of species $G$.
-Preparing a system seeded with a liquid droplet purely of species $L$ in this two-phase region of the phase diagram again results in the nucleation and growth of a liquid $G$ droplet -- dense liquids of $G$ appear to be the preferred state~\cite{Note1}.
-In single component nonequilibrium systems, interfacial mechanics uniquely determine the coexisting densities~\cite{Aifantis1983a, Omar2022}.
+Preparing a system seeded with a liquid droplet, purely of species $L$, in this two-phase region of the phase diagram again results in the nucleation and growth of a liquid $G$ droplet -- dense liquids of $G$ appear to be the preferred state~\cite{Note1}.
+In single-component, nonequilibrium systems, interfacial mechanics uniquely determine the coexisting densities~\cite{Aifantis1983a, Omar2022}.
 While this remains to be generalized to multicomponent systems, the interfacial nonreciprocal forces result in a pure $G$ liquid phase coexisting with a dilute mixture as the mechanically stable state of coexistence.

-With increasing nonreciprocity, this region of two-phase coexistence with strong species segregation is found to narrow while the stable homogeneous region of the phase diagram expands [see Fig.~\ref{fig:phasediagram}(b)].
+With increasing nonreciprocity, this region of two-phase coexistence, with strong species segregation, is found to narrow, while the stable homogeneous region of the phase diagram expands [see Fig.~\ref{fig:phasediagram}(b)].
 At the highest value of nonreciprocity reported here, the phase diagram has four distinct regions.
-Beginning at the lowest density, with increasing $\phi$ we move from the homogeneous ``ideal gas" regime to two-fluid coexistence, followed by a broad regime of homogeneity.
-Further increasing the density beyond $\phi \geq 0.35$ results in a traveling state, a dynamical transition which we now discuss.
+Beginning at the lowest density, with increasing $\phi$, we move from the homogeneous ``ideal gas" regime to a two-fluid coexistence, followed by a broad regime of homogeneity.
+Further increasing the density beyond $\phi \geq 0.35$ results in a traveling state-a dynamical transition that we now discuss.